Qurans-Analysis-Project/textual-conversion/README.md

 Both the source PDFs and the generated UTF-8 are free to distribute.

 ## source
-The source folder provides the Quran narrarations and readings collected in their received PDF form.
+The source folder provides the Quran narrarations and readings collected in their received PDF, DOC, or DOCX form.

-## intermediate
-The intermediate folder provides generated data from intermediate steps that can be useful for process analysis and verification as well as populating databases and further analysis with future tools.
-The data format is typically JSON.

 ## generated
 The generated folder provides the resulting UTF-8 texts for each Quran.
 These will be in TXT files.
+It also provides the parsed JSON files for each narraration.
+Breaking down by chapter, chapter title, verses, and individual words.
+These will be JSON files.

 ## bin
-The script performing the parsing and generation
+The scripts performing the parsing and generation